 What You Should Look Out For

+This scam is targeting businesses currently, but it’s a good idea for consumers to know about it (since we never know when scammers might adjust their target).
 Be suspicious if the envelope or package your debit card arrives in looks like its been tampered with.
 Also, check the chip on your card to make sure it’s not sticking up above the card.
 If anything seems off, contact your bank, tell them of your concerns, and request a new card before activating it.

 Source: Secret Service